rcarterjr/russjr-blog/src/content/post-2.md

 This is a very basic example because it is up for you to decide what you would like to limit.

-This code snippet is written in Java:
+This code snippe is written in Java:

 ```java